Learn how food brand Muddy Bites uses ShipBob’s warehouse management system to centralise fulfilment, inventory, orders, and shipments in-house.

 Going from Google Sheets to ShipBob’s WMS

-Even though we kept fulfillment in-house, we got connected with ShipBob to learn about their new warehouse management system (WMS) option called Merchant Plus.
+Even though we kept fulfilment in-house, we got connected with ShipBob to learn about their new warehouse management system (WMS) option called Merchant Plus.
 It sounded exactly like what we needed and we decided to onboard with them.

 The implementation process was super smooth.
 ShipBob’s team came on-site, so we could learn this new software in person and walk through live examples on how to do every little thing on their platform.